 Recently, I was talking to my husband, Tim, about our teenage son and his reckless driving.
 I explained how much I worry about him.
 He’s a sassy kid but for all the right reasons.
 He constantly pushes the boundaries because he’s a free spirited, adventurous, independent thinker who is frequently misunderstood.
 He questions everything, including authority, but he’s not disrespectful and doesn’t have a mean bone in his body.
 He just has issues with bureaucracy, red tape, traditional brick and mortar classrooms, and unnecessary rules that seem to serve no purpose.

 My son has had his share of heartbreak and trauma and growing up in a small business family is not easy.
 But, for the most part, he lives a fairly charmed life.
+Like most moms, I simply adore my son.
 He is brilliant, witty, tall, handsome, physically fit, and as charismatic as he could be, possessing all the traits our society deems important.
 But when he starts that arguing he sometimes comes off like the worst possible version of a privileged, white, fraternity brat.
 Not only is he good looking and articulate, he drives his Jeep too fast, gets As on all the assignments he actually deems worthy of completing, and could not care less about the Fs from the work he considers to be a waste of time.
 He’s almost finished with high school so I don’t worry too much but I constantly struggle to balance my efforts reeling in his overzealousness while not squashing his initiative and inquisitive nature.
 I admire how he speaks his mind and thinks for himself and I don’t want to stifle his independence.
 One of my biggest fears regarding my amazing son is that he’ll be misjudged when in reality, even with his faults, he is a truly wonderful human being with endless potential.

 While my husband and I were chatting about our son getting pulled over for speeding, I mentioned a couple of other boys who got pulled over recently.
 Just the other day two different young black men we know both got pulled over within days of each other.
 One texted me, “I just got pulled over,” and the other one posted it on his Snap story.
 In both cases I immediately dropped to my knees and prayed that they were stopped by legitimate good cops and not a poser-bully-with-a-badge.